CagriCatik/Battery-Systems-Technology/webpage/docs/theory/04_battery_pack/06_cell_to_pack.md

 # Cell to Pack Integration

-This document provides a comprehensive overview of the cell-to-pack (CTP) integration process, focusing on modular design, safety considerations, and manufacturing strategies for lithium-ion battery packs.
-The information is intended for engineers and industry professionals involved in battery system design and production.

----

-## Introduction

 In battery manufacturing, transitioning from individual cells to a complete pack involves multiple stages.
 These stages ensure safety, scalability, and manufacturability while meeting application-specific requirements.
 The cell-to-pack integration process often includes intermediate stages such as cell-to-module (CTM) and module-to-pack (MTP).
 This modular approach addresses challenges related to electrical safety, thermal management, and structural integrity.

 ---